 Join us from 12pm-3pm every week for a smaller portion of your Friday favourite.

 ORGANISING A GET TOGETHER?
 WE CAN NOW TAKE BOOKINGS FOR TABLES OF SIX OR MORE.
 PLEASE CALL US ON 01189730776 TO SPEAK WITH A MEMBER OF STAFF TO RESERVE A TABLE.

-PLEASE NOTE – BOOKINGS WILL DEPEND ON AVAILABILITY AND WIL NOT BE VALID DURING SCHOOL HOLIDAYS
+PLEASE NOTE – BOOKINGS WILL DEPEND ON AVAILABILITY, MUST BE AT LEAST 24HRS NOTICE AND WIL NOT BE VALID DURING SCHOOL HOLIDAYS

 INTRODUCTION OF US